trafiklab/trafiklab.se/content/news/2022/2022-02-07-resrobot-update.md

 ## Using our SDK?

-If you are using [our ResRobot PHP SDK](https://github.com/trafiklab/resrobot-php-sdk), you only need to update this SDK version in your application in order to start using the new version.
+If you are using [our Resrobot PHP SDK](https://github.com/trafiklab/resrobot-php-sdk), you only need to update this SDK version in your application in order to start using the new version.
 Our goal is to make these SDKs available in more programming languages in the future.